Why don’t people consider cleaning their insides? We clean the outside don’t we?

 What say you about ‘judging?’

-Often sins most clearly noticed in others are ones that have taken root in us.
+Often sins most clearly noticed in others are ones that have taken root in us they say.
 Are we maybe committing the same sins only in more socially acceptable forms?
 Are we saying one thing to someone hypocritically and then doing it in a way we don’t think is the same?
 Do we not like that ‘something’ we know about someone else, but refuse to see that ‘different form’ in us?
-For instance, do you wonder ‘what people are thinking’ when they hear about ‘another’s adultery,’ but you fail at holding yourself accountable for mentally thinking about someone other than your own spouse during the day and think nothing is wrong?
+For instance, do you wonder ‘what people are thinking’ when they hear about ‘another’s adultery,’ but you fail at holding yourself accountable for mentally thinking about or daydreaming about someone other than your own spouse during the day and think nothing has been done wrong?
+Your thoughts do count.
+In Matthew 5:28 Jesus himself says, “But I say unto you, That whosoever looketh on a woman to lust after her hath committed adultery in his heart.”
+We need Jesus’s help in cleaning out all the corners of our lives.
+Come to his word and read and learn.

-If Jesus can look beyond a person’s reputation, outside appearance, wealth, poverty, station in life, and all the rest, so can we.
+If Jesus can look beyond a person’s bad reputation, outside appearance, wealth, poverty, station in life, and all the rest, so can we.
 In fact we should and need to.
 If Jesus looks at a person’s heart, so should we.
 We need to practice this until we get it straight and of course we’ll need his help for we cannot do it by ourselves.
-Look to these five women as examples of how God looks at people.
-Women he chose to have in his ancestral background, noting them because of their heart, and not because of any of the other stuff of life.
+Look to these four women as examples of how God looks at people.
+Women he chose to have written about in the bible, noting them because he loved them and shows us as it says in Romans 8:28, ‘And we know that all things work together for good to them that love God, to them who are the called according to his purpose.’

 Christ didn’t come to condemn.
 He came to save.
+In John 3:17 Jesus says, “For God sent not his Son into the world to condemn the world; but that the world through him might be saved.”
 Did you ever read about Jesus in a story where he didn’t ‘come with love’ to talk to a person about their sin?
 There was no loud voice, no oppressing against their will, no putting down, no intolerance, and no side-lining the issue.
-Only humbleness, lowliness, unconditional love, and grace.
-Isn’t he a totally wonderful example?
-The best example of how to treat and love the other person, and ourselves too.
+Only humbleness, lowliness, love, and grace.
+Isn’t he the best example of how to be and live?
+Just the best example of how to treat and love the other person, and ourselves too.

 One more thing.
-Jesus does want us to ‘judge’ right from wrong, or what is sin.
-His word, the bible, will give you the truth and discernment you will need to know on the difference between them.
-Some big issues of the day are in the bible too.
-Make sure you take the time for yourself and educate yourself.
-A bible believing church is also a good place for fellowship and hearing the word.
+Jesus does want us to be able to ‘judge’ right from wrong, or what is sin.
+His word, the bible, will give you the truth and discernment you will need to know the difference between them.
+The biggest issues of the day are in the bible too.
+Make sure you take the time for yourself each day and educate yourself from his perspective.
+A biblically doctrinal church is also a good place for fellowship and hearing the word.
+Start with looking online at a church’s statement of beliefs and what their doctrine is.
+It should all follow what’s in the bible for it to be doctrinal.
+And the bible itself has to be not written by any one man or by any group that is ungodly.
+This is why I just stay with the KJV bible, one that has Jesus’s words in red print and also has the chapters of the bible indexed for you, making it easier to find passages you might be looking for.
 Selfishness, haughtiness, pride, and hypocrisy are all just a few examples of sin.
-All are ‘heart’ issues, needing help cleaning it up.
-And Jesus is just the person to help you do it.
-Proverbs 4:23 states, “Above all else, guard your heart, for it is the wellspring of life.”
-So true my friend, so true.
+All are ‘heart’ issues, that need help cleaning it up.
+And Jesus is just the person to help you, and all of us, do it.
+Proverbs 4:23 states, ‘Keep thy heart with all diligence: for out of it are the issues of life.’
+So true my friend.
 May God bless you.

 Whether you are a Jew or a Gentile, Jesus is coming back one day!